REBELinBLUE/kube-guide/3-tutorial.md

 Ki where `1000Ki` is `1Mi` and `1M` is approximately `0.954Mi` If a container breaches the limit the *Pod* will be killed with an `OOMKilled` (Out of Memory Killed) status.
-- `ephemeral-storage` - Essentially the amount of temporary storage which can be consumed on the *Node*, used for things such as logs, the `emptyDir` volume type, image layers and writable image layers.
-As with memory, in bytes with in the standard units or binary.
+- `ephemeral-storage` - Essentially the amount of temporary storage which can be consumed on the *Node*, used for things such as logs, the `emptyDir` volume type and writable image layers.
+As with memory, in bytes, either in the standard units or binary.
 If a container breaches the limit the *Pod* will be evicted from the *Node*.

-There is also a `hugepage-*` resource type but this is a [specialised resource type](https://kubernetes.io/docs/tasks/manage-hugepages/scheduling-hugepages/).
+There is also a `hugepage-*` resource type but this is quite specialised [specialised resource type](https://kubernetes.io/docs/tasks/manage-hugepages/scheduling-hugepages/).

-Kubernetes has the ability to use extended resources for advertising and limiting the use of custom resources, for example specialised hardware resources, you can read about this in the [documentation](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#extended-resources)
+Kubernetes has the ability to use extended resources for limiting the use of other resources, for example specialised hardware resources, you can read about this in the [documentation](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#extended-resources)

-Typically you only want to supply the first 2 of these, `cpu` and `memory`.
+Typically you only really need to supply the first 2 of these, `cpu` and `memory`.
 As an example your *ResourceRequirements* may look like the following

 ```yaml
 spec: